snrism/containet/README.rst

 ==========

 In these set of experiments, we will connect docker containers hosted in multiple nodes via OpenvSwitch.

+Experiment 1: Disable docker networking configuration to avoid conflicting IPs
-We will replace the existing docker bridge with OVS to leverage different functionalities.
-We start with setting up GRE tunnels between OVS switches in 2 nodes and connect the containers via OVS.
+              Connect the existing docker bridge with OVS Establish a GRE tunnel between two hosts using OVS bridge Start docker containers in 2 hosts
+              Configure IP addresses for each container (to avoid IP conflicts when connecting containers in the 2 hosts) Test container connection

+Experiment 2: Disable docker networking configuration to avoid conflicting IPs
+              Exclude docker bridge and directly connect the containers with OVS Establish a GRE tunnel between two hosts using OVS bridge Start docker containers in 2 hosts
+              Configure IP addresses for each container
+              Test container connection

+Experiment 3: Same as Experiment 2, but start containers with VLAN tags to isolate set of containers.

 Installation
 ===========